Psychological Healing

 The Sin of Presumption

 If you keep committing the same sins over and over, you presume that you can be reconciled with God without having to change your behavior.
 You presume that a show of contrition can pass for perfect contrition.
 But contrition is perfect only when you are moved to such sorrow that you will do anything you can to change your behavior.[1]
-If you are unwilling to do anything it takes to change your behavior, you are not really contrite, and you are not confessing all your sins, because one of your sins is the unwillingness to do anything it takes to change your behavior.
-And what you do not confess prevents your reconciliation with God.
-Presumption, therefore, is a wicked snare because it can make itself appear as if it isn’t even happening.
+If you are unwilling to do anything it takes to change your behavior, then you are not really contrite, and you are not confessing all your sins, because one of your sins is the unwillingness to do anything it takes to change your behavior.
+So note carefully that what you do not confess prevents your reconciliation with God.
+Presumption, therefore, is a wicked snare because it can make you believe that it isn’t even happening.

 Keep in mind, though, that in this life all of us, even the saints among us, are wretched creatures, and that we are always making mistakes and committing small sins.